atlantis-nova/simtag/README.md

  '3D']
 ```

-## weighted soft tag search
+## weighted

-On the contrary, this format of **soft tag search** assigns a different weight to each of our query tags.
+On the contrary, this format of **semantic tag search** assigns a different weight to each of our query tags.
 Because we are combining the vectors after performing the **covariate encoding** we can easily combine them using different weights:

 ```
 query_tag_dict = {